JosephLWW/Bayesian-Hierarchical-Model-for-Spotify-Song-Popularity/README.md

 ### Dataset

-I found a publicly available dataset on kaggle that gathers the top 2000 tracks on Spotify from 1956 to 2019.
+I used a publicly available dataset on Kaggle that gathers the top 2000 tracks on Spotify up until 2019.
 This dataset has no missing values, is clean, well-organized and has a wide set of variables that we can work on.
 More information and access to the dataset in the link below: https://www.kaggle.com/datasets/iamsumat/spotify-top-2000s-mega-dataset